Academic Calendar, Catalog, Schedules and Forms

 Summer and Fall Course Registration is Now Open (Instructions for Registration)

 Students are always encouraged to resolve academic issues directly, in an informal manner, with the member of the faculty, staff, or administration involved.
 If a student wishes to have an Undergraduate final grade reconsidered, the student must first meet with the instructor and attempt to resolve the difference.
 In no case will a grade be revised in accordance with criteria other than those applied to all students in the class.
 If no resolution can be reached with the instructor, the student may initiate a formal Final Grade Grievance.

 Please refer to the current Academic Catalog for a detailed explanation of Final Grade Grievance procedures and deadlines.
-Questions regarding a Final Grade Grievance can also be addressed by academic advisors or the Senior Administrative Assistant to the Provost.
+Questions regarding a Final Grade Grievance can also be addressed by academic advisors or the Administrative Assistant to the Provost, located in LH 138.
 Final Grade Grievance forms can be downloaded below.

 Final Grade Grievance Forms

 - Arts and Sciences Final Grade Grievance Form

 - Business and Leadership Final Grade Grievance Form

 - College of Arts & Sciences Academic Concerns Tracking Form (non-grade)

 - College of Business and Leadership Academic Concerns Tracking Form (non-grade)

 - College of Social Sciences Academic Concerns Tracking Form (non-grade)